ncclabsustech/EEGdenoiseNet/README.md

 Due to size limitations, EEG and EMG epochs with a sample rate of 512hz are temporarily placed in the G-node database (https://gin.g-node.org/NCClab/EEGdenoiseNet).

 Single-Channel-EEG-Denoise tool box could be find in Github(https://github.com/ncclabsustech/Single-Channel-EEG-Denoise)

+### Setup Enviroment

+* [tensorflow] version = 2.2
+* Python version = 3.6

+## Further research project in NCCLab
+Our laboratory also proposed an deep learning framework to separate neural signal and artifacts in the embedding space and reconstruct the denoised signal, which is called DeepSeparator.
+Could be find in Github(https://github.com/ncclabsustech/DeepSeparator).